-B. Hazard Identification
+C. Hazard Identification

-The identification of sites of potential emergencies is located in the Maps & Diagrams section of each Building-level Emergency Response Plan.
-The location of potential hazards, such as: chemical storage, propane & motor fuel storage, potential fire hazards, electrical hazards, playground equipment, etc. are documented on a building and facility diagram and stored on Rapid Responder Portal.
-Potential off-site hazards are identified in the County/Town Hazard Assessment in each of the plans.
+The identification of sites of potential emergencies is located in each Building-level Emergency Response Plan.
+The location of potential hazards, such as: chemical storage, propane & motor fuel storage, potential fire hazards, electrical hazards, playground equipment, etc. are documented on a building and facility diagram.
+Site hazards are identified in the County/Town Hazard Assessment in each of the plans.